John Dolinsky

-John Dolinsky is a retired German-American soccer player who played professionally in the Major Indoor Soccer League, American Soccer League, United Soccer League and American Indoor Soccer Association.
+John Dolinsky is a German-American retired soccer player who played professionally in the Major Indoor Soccer League, American Soccer League, United Soccer League and American Indoor Soccer Association.
 He also coached in the American Indoor Soccer Association where he was the 1989 Coach of the Year.

 Player

 College

 Born in West Germany, Dolinsky grew up in Chicago, Illinois.
-He attended Lewis University where from 1972 to 1975 he was a four year starter on the men's soccer team.
+He attended Lewis University where from 1972 to 1975 he was a four-year starter on the men's soccer team.
 He was a 1973 and 1974 Honorable Mention (third team) All American.
 He finished his collegiate career with 51 goals and 32 assists.
 Lewis University inducted Dolinsky into the school's Athletic Hall of Fame in 1985.
 He did not complete his degree before turning professional and returned to school in 1991.

 Professional

 In 1976, Dolinsky began his professional career with the Chicago Cats of the American Soccer League.
 In 1978, he played for the Indianapolis Daredevils, also of the ASL.
 That fall, he began his indoor career with the Pittsburgh Spirit of Major Indoor Soccer League.
 In 1980, the Spirit traded Dolinsky to the Buffalo Stallions.
 He began the 1981–1982 season with the Stallions, but was traded to the Kansas City Comets during the season.
 The Comets released him at the end of the season.
 In 1981, he played for the Rochester Flash of the American Soccer League.
 He was a first team All Star that season.
 In 1982, he moved to the Oklahoma City Slickers.
 In April 1983, he signed with the Dallas Americans.
 He continued to play for the Americans in 1984 when they played in the United Soccer League.
 In the fall of 1984, he signed with the Canton Invaders of the American Indoor Soccer Association.
 He played two seasons with the Invaders, winning the 1985 and 1986 titles before moving to the Milwaukee Wave in 1986.
 He returned to outdoor soccer in the summer of 1985 as a player/coach with the Tulsa Tornados of the USL.
 After the USL collapsed six games into the season, Dolinsky moved to Chicago where he played for Chicago Schwaben.
 He signed with the Milwaukee Wave in 1986 and played two seasons before retiring as a player.